swiftlang/swift-sdk-generator/README.md

 ## Contributing

 There are several ways to contribute to Swift SDK Generator.
-To learn about the policies, best practices that govern contributions to the Swift project and instructions for setting up the development environment please read the [Contributor Guide](CONTRIBUTING.md).
+To learn about the policies, best practices that govern contributions to the Swift project, and instructions for setting up the development environment please read the [Contributor Guide](CONTRIBUTING.md).

 ## Reporting issues